DiamondLightSource/python3-pip-skeleton/CONTRIBUTING.rst

 To make a new release, please follow this checklist:

-- Choose a new PEP440 compliant release number
+- Choose a new PEP440 compliant release number (see https://peps.python.org/pep-0440/)
 - Go to the GitHub release_ page
 - Choose ``Draft New Release``
 - Click ``Choose Tag`` and supply the new tag you chose (click create new tag)